Expect This To Happen To Bitcoin’s Price If The Stock Market Crashed

 Measuring the correlation remains the key to answering this question.
 Ultimately, it is the correlation between Bitcoin and stocks that will determine the effects that a market crash may have.
 In this guide, we will evaluate the correlation between Bitcoin and stocks, determine the driving forces behind that correlation, and what it could mean if stocks fell dramatically.

-• Black swan events.
-Black swan events are any type of event that comes as a complete surprise to the market.
-The unpredictability of the event can significantly impact stock market valuations.
-The most recent example is the Covid-19 pandemic which caused a rapid decline in all stock indexes in March 2020.
+- Black swan events are any type of event that comes as a complete surprise to the market.
+Their unpredictability can significantly impact stock market valuations.
+The most recent example is the COVID-19 pandemic, which caused a rapid decline in all stock indexes in March 2020.
 Other black swan events can include geopolitical tensions and natural disasters.

-• Change in monetary policy.
+- Change in monetary policy.
 Central Banks globally can implement a range of fiscal and monetary policies to control external market factors such as inflation.
-Changing monetary policies, such as interest rates, can have significant impacts on economic growth and subsequent implications for the stock market.
+Changing monetary policies, such as interest rates, can significantly impact economic growth and have subsequent implications for the stock market.

 The best way to evaluate the relationship between stocks and Bitcoin is to use a correlation coefficient.
 This is defined by a range that extends from -1 to +1 and can be calculated by comparing the similarity of two datasets.
 A correlation coefficient of -1 infers that Bitcoin and stocks move in complete opposition to each other.
 A correlation coefficient of 0 infers that Bitcoin and stocks move completely independently.
 Finally, a correlation coefficient of +1 infers that Bitcoin and stocks move in perfect unison.